Finding a way to declutter craft supplies without guilt, is difficult as we have often invested a lot of time and money into our hobbies.

 Craft Room Purge

-In this video we are taken through the steps needed to get suck into our craft clutter and have a good purge.
+In this video, we are taken through the steps needed to get stuck into our craft clutter and have a good purge.

 It is quite amazing how much stuff there is.